nextcloud/documentation/admin_manual/configuration_server/reverse_proxy_configuration.rst

 Example
 -------

-Multiple Domains Reverse SSL Proxy
+Multiple domains reverse SSL proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to access your Nextcloud installation **http://domain.tld/nextcloud**